Hritvikk23/DS5110/readme.md

 5. Bar chart of revenue by product

 ## AI Use
+1. Used Claude for the command to turn notebook into a pipeline
-1. Used claude for the command to go to the previous folder in git bash
+2. Used claude for the command to go to the previous folder in git bash